 What is Soy Paper and Why Should You Cook With It?

-If the slightly fishy taste from seaweed (nori) is the primary reason you avoid consuming sushi, it's time to try soy paper.
+If the slightly fishy taste of seaweed (nori) is the primary reason you avoid consuming sushi, it's time to try soy paper.
 This alternative to seaweed paper comes in various colors and is flavorless, so it's the perfect option for picky eaters or those who don't enjoy the taste of seaweed.
 While not all sushi restaurants offer the option of soy paper sushi, some do.
 All it takes is a quick search for soy paper wrap sushi, and you'll see options pop up near you.

 Continue reading to learn more about soy paper, including how to make sushi, soy paper-wrapped, at home.